yetulaxman/databank-template/README.md

 - viewing metadata for a simulation
 - viewing precomputed data for the simulation
 - download the trajectory and computes P-N angle from it.

+## plotQuality.ipynb

+Notebook show tables with comparing-to-experiments statistics.

+## library.py

+Example of how complicated things can be extracted from the Databank (under construction)..